wallarm/product-documentation/docs/latest/installation/api-gateways/layer7-api-gateway.md

 1. Set **Policy Tag** to **message-completed**.

     !!! warning "Using `message-completed` tag"
         It is important to use the `message-completed` tag instead of the `message-received` to avoid putting the added headers into the actual user request.
 The `message-completed` is called after it was already processed, but the response was not sent to the client yet.
-At this point we also have access to the response status code.

 1. Name global policy fragment `message-completed`.